andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

 ### Example 6: Multi-contrast particle
 The contrast (excess scattering length density, sld) of each subunit can be adjusted to form multi-contrast particles.
-For example, a core-shell sphere with core $\Delta$SLD of -1 and shell $\Delta$SLD of 2 may be simulated:
+For example, a core-shell sphere with core ΔSLD of -1 and shell ΔSLD of 2 may be simulated:
 ```
 python shape2sas.py --subunit_type sphere,sphere --dimension 30 45 --sld -1 1 --model_name core_shell
 open plot.png points_core_shell.png